kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 ### Q169
 A 60-year-old man, day 1 post-op right shoulder hemiarthroplasty for severe arthritis develops acute urinary retention.
 He is catheterised and found to have a residual volume of 800 ml.
 Digital rectal examination (DRE) shows a smooth, benign, moderately sized prostate.
-#### Answer: H. Trial without catheter (TWOC) and α-blocker - ?
+#### Answer: H. Trial without catheter (TWOC) and α-blocker - TRUE
+- A recent general anaesthetic and opioid-based analgesia causing constipation are two factors which predispose to developing urinary retention postoperatively
+- Success rates of TWOC in these circumstances are improved by starting an α-blocker 48 hours prior to catheter removal.

 ### Q170
 A 65-year-old man has bladder outflow obstruction secondary to benign prostatic hyperplasia (BPH) confirmed by urodynamic studies.
 Initial success with medical management has been followed by worsening of symptoms, severely affecting his quality of life.
-DRE reveals a benign-feeling prostate, 50 g in size.
+DRE reveals a benign-feeling prostate, *50 g in size*.
 Transrectal ultrasound shows no hypoechogenic areas.
 The patient is very fit, well and active and will not accept long-term catheterisation.
-#### Answer: F. Transurethral incision of prostate - ?
+#### Answer: F. Transurethral incision of prostate - *FALSE* = D. Open prostatectomy
+- Symptomatic bladder outflow obstruction secondary to BPH for which medical treatment has failed
+	- Can be treated by surgery – most commonly *TURP or open prostatectomy*
+- Morbidity in patients with large prostates is less if they have an open prostatectomy rather than TURP as this
+	- Reduces the operation time
+	- Avoids the excess fluid absorption that can occur during prolonged TURP surgery
+- Surgery is best avoided in those keen to start a family and remain sexually active, due to the risk of impotence.

 ### Q171
 A 56-year-old man recently remarried and wants to start a family.
 He has long-standing symptoms of hesitancy, frequency and terminal dribbling.
 He recently developed occasional haematuria – fully investigated and not found to be due to any other cause than BPH.
 DRE and ultrasound scan reveal a benign 40-g prostate.
-#### Answer: B. Finasteride - ?
+#### Answer: B. Finasteride - TRUE
+- Finasteride is effective in treating BPH associated with prostates > 30 g
+	- Has the additional advantage of reducing prostatic bleeding

 Q172-174: Theme: Wound Complications